realshubhamraut/PG-Finder/README.md

 Use the provided interfaces for smooth interaction with the application.
 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, follow these steps:
+- Make sure to use JavaJDK and set the path to destination
+- Make sure to use JDBC Connector for database connectivity

 #  Fork the repository.

-Create a new branch for your feature or bug fix: git checkout -b feature-name.
+- Create a new branch for your feature or bug fix: git checkout -b feature-name.

-Make your changes and commit them: git commit -m "Add some feature".
+- Make your changes and commit them: git commit -m "Add some feature".
-Push your changes to your fork: git push origin feature-name.
+- Push your changes to your fork: git push origin feature-name.
-Create a pull request in the original repository.
+- Create a pull request in the original repository.